l1mey112/shortener-web-v/README.md

 # shortener-web-v

-Backend for a simple url shortener + plaintext store using vweb and Redis.
+Backend for a simple url shortener and plaintext + temporary binary store using vweb and Redis.
 Frontend is created using typescript and built using vite.

 [**Shortener website here! (s.l-m.dev)**](https://s.l-m.dev/)